-Using plant supports can dramatically improve the look of a border, preventingvigorous herbaceous perennials from flopping onto neighbouring plants or over the edges of lawns and paths.
-Rather than buying expensive supports, create your own following this cheap and easy Japanese-style design.
+Using plant supports can dramatically improve the look of a border, preventing vigorous herbaceous perennials from flopping onto neighbouring plants or over the edges of lawns and paths.
+Rather than buying expensive supports, make your own following this cheap and easy Japanese-style design.

 Make as many supports as you need and position them in place when plants are still small, to ensure they’re hidden by foliage within a few weeks.

-For one support, use secateurs to cut the bambo canes to the following measurements: 2 x 45cm, 4 x 30cm, 4x 60cm.
+For one support, use secateurs to cut the bamboo canes to the following measurements: 2 x 45cm, 4 x 30cm, 4x 60cm.

 Use garden wire to securely bind the two 45cm lengths together to form a cross.
 Then bind the four 30cm lengths together to form a square.
 Make sure the structure is rigid, and not likely to come apart.

 Make your own plant supports – writing the bamboo together

 Place the square on a table and lay the bamboo cross on top of it.
 Use garden wire to bind the two shapes together where they meet.

 Make your own plant supports – placing the two frames together